markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 the icon stores an independent item override; **Load Default** reads the tile mapping again.

-An [active event](events#active) is also sent to the item for additional state-dependent behavior such as enabling a light.
-Scripts do not need to call `set_tile()` when these mappings are defined.
+An [active event](events) is also sent to the item for additional state-dependent behavior such as enabling a light.
+No additional node is needed to switch the tile when these mappings are defined.

 ```toml
 active = true